 Our goal is to update these courses and give you all a more in-depth look at the tools we love.
-This process will obviously take a little bit, but we will be starting with the courses on the Hub and then transferring all the new info to the teachable courses.
+This process will obviously take a little bit, but we will be starting with the lessons on the zero strategy course.

 04. Improved products